Secure the future of Littlemoor park as a site of conservation importance for Queensbury

 The site is the only one of its kind in Queensbury - it is unique.
 It is the ONLY managed Bradford Wildlife Area in the locale.
 Without even considering the access issues and infrastructure problems a crematorium may cause, the principle is clear...

-Littlemoor Park belongs to the the inhabitants of Queensbury - the decision to build a crematorium within the boundary should only be made by the people.
+Littlemoor Park belongs to the inhabitants of Queensbury - the decision to build a crematorium within the boundary should only be made by the people.
 Keep Littlemoor as it was intended - a "Green Lung" for Queensbury for generations to come!

 Today: Friends of Littlemoor Park is counting on you